 Final verdict: two shots and a week's worth of medicine for an upper respiratory infection.
 It was heartbreaking being in the room for Bunny's two shots.
 I now know what her squeaks of pain and discomfort sound like, though.
 Through all of this, she never retaliated or bit anyone.
 She is such a wonderful little hamster.

 We brought Bunny home and let her sleep off the traumatic experiences of the day.
 I gave her the first dose of medicine a little while ago, and it was an ordeal.
 I was too slow in syringing the liquid into her mouth, and the medicine goes from sweet to very bitter in a short period of time.
-The end result was Michael trying to hold her in place while I tried to get her to take the last bit of medicine.
+The end result was M trying to hold her in place while I tried to get her to take the last bit of medicine.
 It was almost funny seeing how she would grab the syringe and hold it away from her face while she looked away.